nodejs/node/doc/api/crypto.md

 is timing-safe.
 Care should be taken to ensure that the surrounding code does not introduce timing vulnerabilities.

-As a rule of thumb, if you would like to use `crypto.timingSafeEqual` to compare a known secret against an input of unknown length, you should size both `a` and `b` to the length of the input rather than to the length of the secret.
+Particular care must be taken if `crypto.timingSafeEqual` is used in scenarios where one or both arguments may vary in length, as its algorithm is only constant-time with respect to a byte length that is consistent.
+For example, if you are comparing a known secret to an input of unknown length, do not truncate the longer of the two to match the length of the shorter one.
+Doing so may seem more efficient, but it can leak timing information.
+In this case, you might instead choose to always size `a` and `b` to the length of the input; this means that `crypto.timingSafeEqual` may not always execute in the same amount of time, but its variance will be strictly dependent on the attacker's input rather than on the length of your secret.

-If `crypto.timingSafeEqual` returns `true`, you should then check that the original input is of the same length as the secret.
-If your surrounding code compares the lengths of secret and input and rejects an input of different length without calling `crypto.timingSafeEqual`, you may leak timing information.
-Likewise, if you truncate or grow `a` and `b` based on the length of the secret rather than the length of the input, you may leak timing information, since `crypto.timingSafeEqual` will take different amounts of time to execute for inputs of different length.
+In the above scenario you'll also need to check that the original input is of the same length as the secret, but this should be done _in addition_ to calling `crypto.timingSafeEqual`, not as a precondition to it.
+If your code compares the lengths of secret and input and rejects an input of different length without calling `crypto.timingSafeEqual`, you may leak timing information.

 ```mjs
 import { Buffer } from 'buffer';